-Hoyt Arboretum offers a variety of field trips and youth nature programs to get kids out among trees and nurture the next generation of environmental stewards.
+Hoyt Arboretum offers a variety of field trips and nature programs to get youth outside and to nurture the next generation of environmental stewards.

-Field Trips for elementary students and other youth groups can be coordinated for parties of between 20 and 60 students.
-Trips are led by our knowledgeable volunteer Arboretum Naturalists and introduce students to the life cycles, adaptations, and biodiversity of trees.
+School field trips for elementary students and other private youth groups can be scheduled for groups of 20 to 60 students.
+Trips are led by volunteer Arboretum Naturalists and introduce students to the life cycles, adaptations, and biodiversity of trees.